premchander-revature/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 ---

 57.Write the code  to  evaluate candidate’s age to vote.
-If the candidate’s age is less than 18 years, the program will throw a custom exception "Invalid age".
+If the candidate’s age is less than 18 years, the program will throw a custom exception "Invalid age".p2

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)